Marsha Blackburn: 2026 gubernatorial campaign

 On August 6, 2025, Blackburn announced that she would run for governor of Tennessee in 2026.
+On August 6, 2026, she became the first woman to win the Republican nomination for governor of Tennessee.
+If elected, she will be Tennessee's first female governor and, at age 74, its oldest elected governor.

 Political positions

+President Donald Trump speaks with Senators Marsha Blackburn and Bill Hagerty after signing a Presidential memorandum to deploy the National Guard to Memphis.

 Blackburn is a Tea Party Republican.
 She has been called staunchly conservative, and has sometimes attended functions of, and met with leaders of, far-right groups.
 She has called herself "a hard-core, card-carrying Tennessee conservative."

 GovTrack estimated Blackburn to be the most ideologically conservative member of the Senate in the 2019 legislative year.
 In 2024, Blackburn served as chairperson for the Republican National Committee's official party platform.

 Abortion and stem cell research

 Blackburn staunchly opposes abortion and sought to overturn Roe v.
 Wade.
 In 2013, she was chosen to manage debate on a bill promoted by House Republicans that would have prohibited abortions after 22 weeks' gestation, with limited exceptions for rape or incest.
 She replaced the bill's prior sponsor, U.S. Representative Trent Franks, after Franks made controversial and dubious statements.

 In 2015, Blackburn led a panel that investigated the Planned Parenthood undercover video controversy, in which anti-abortion activists published a video purporting to show that Planned Parenthood illicitly sold fetal tissue.
 Subsequent investigations into Planned Parenthood found no evidence of fetal tissue sales or of wrongdoing, but in 2017, when Blackburn announced that she was running for Senate, she ran a controversial advertisement saying that she "fought Planned Parenthood and we stopped the sale of baby body parts".
 In 2015, Blackburn claimed that 94% of Planned Parenthood's business revolves around abortion services, which FactCheck.org found to be misleading and that "no one can say for sure what the percentage is".

 In March 2016, Blackburn chaired the Republican-led Select Investigative Panel, a committee convened to "explore the ethical implications of using fetal tissue in biomedical research".
 Democrats on the panel characterized the probe as a politically motivated witch hunt.